docinfosci/canvasxpress-python/readme/status.md

 ### Recent Enhancements

+#### 2021 June 3: cors JSON data now recognized
+The `CXStandardProfile` now explicity supports `y[cors]` data in addition to `y[data]` and will handle metadata defaults for `y[vars]` and `y[smps]` accordingly.
+This brings `cxStandardProfile` into full compliance with typical JSON data objects.

+Note that correlation data is not calculated for matrix data types, but CanvasXpress for Javasxcript will calculate those values for the referenced matrix in the JSON data if a correlation chart is indicated.

 #### 2021 May 28: width, height, and canvas properties
 The `CanvasXpress` object now accepts dedicated `width`, `height`, `canvas` properties.